Max Kepler Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Guardians have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 137 home runs (one per game), the third-fewest in the league.
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (140 total, 1.1 per game).

-- The Guardians will send Curry (3-2) to the mound to make his eighth start of the season.
-He is 3-2 with a 3.51 ERA and 53 strikeouts through 77 2/3 innings pitched.
+- Williams (1-5) takes the mound for the Guardians in his 13th start of the season.
+He's put together a 3.52 ERA in 64 2/3 innings pitched, with 68 strikeouts.

-- In his most recent outing on Thursday against the Los Angeles Dodgers, the righty tossed two innings, giving up three earned runs while surrendering five hits.
+- The righty last pitched on Thursday against the Los Angeles Dodgers, when he tossed 4 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 25-year-old has amassed an ERA of 3.51, with 6.2 strikeouts per nine innings, in 32 games this season.
-Opponents are batting .249 against him.
+- In 12 games this season, the 24-year-old has amassed an ERA of 3.52, with 9.6 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.